 - “Summons & Complaint For Unlawful Detainer“: Promptly, take your summons and all your paperwork to the Eviction Defense Collaborative, which receives government funding for this type of assistance.
 (Click here for the Eviction Defense Collaborative’s website.)

-- Evicting others: If you are a master tenant (a landlord) seeking help in evicting a subtenant, we suggest you contact a landlord attorney instead.
+- Evicting others: If you are a master tenant (a landlord) or co-tenant seeking help in evicting a subtenant or co-tenant, we suggest you contact an attorney instead.

 - Short-term rentals: They reduce the housing stock.
 (Also, Airbnb had been operating illegally by not paying taxes and listing unregistered units, and enriches investor Ron Conway who funds legislation and politicians against tenants.)